howtographql/howtographql/content/frontend/vue-apollo/10-deploying.md

 title: Deploying
 pageTitle: "Deploying a Vue + Apollo app with Surge.sh"
 description: "Learn how to deploy an application built with VueJS and Graphcool through Surge.sh."
-question: ""
+question: "What directory will you execute the 'surge' command in?"
-answers: []
+answers: ["/build", "/src", "/static", "/dist"]
 correctAnswer: 3
 ---

-Finally, let's learn how we can easily deploy VueJS applications with [Surge.sh](http://surge.sh/).
+Finally, let's learn how to easily deploy VueJS applications with [Surge.sh](http://surge.sh/).

 ## Installing and running Surge

-Let's first install Surge globally.
+First, you need to install Surge globally.

 <Instruction>